Orange-OpenSource/ouds-ios/docs_release/README.md

     description: "The name of the branch to build as alpha version"
   IOS_ISSUE_NUMBER:
     value: ""
-    description: "The number of the issue in GitHub which will be implemented in ALPHA_BRANCH_TO_BUILD and built"
+    description: "The number(s) of the issue(s) in GitHub which will be implemented in ALPHA_BRANCH_TO_BUILD and built (e.g.: '42' or seperated with commas '42, 666, 1337')"
   GITHUB_REPOSITORY_NAME:
     value: "ouds-ios"
     description: "The name of the repository to use for builds (default: ouds-ios)"